andersonmorita/personal-blog/content/blog/hello-world/index.md

 > This is my first post on my blog!
 How exciting!
 > That post is more about sharing my last experience living in **Portugal**.
 I hope can
 > give you guys some useful information.
 It is based on my own experience.
 > I lived from January 2018 to November 2018.
-The information in this blog might be useful.
+I hope that blog can help you guys out.
 >
 > **The job** I have got a job via web site such as [indeed](https://indeed.com) and [linkedin](https://linkedin.com).
 >  The interviews were done via skype.